candlewill/TensorFlow_Examples/1_Sentiment_Classification/README.md

  * 4 – the user that tweeted (robotickilldozr)
  * 5 – the text of the tweet (Lyx is cool)

- In China, the file can be downloaded using Baidu Yun more fast from [here](http://pan.baidu.com/s/1jHCiTb4), psw: 4wub
+ In China, the file can be downloaded faster using Baidu Yun storage from [here](http://pan.baidu.com/s/1jHCiTb4) with psw *4wub*

-2. Unzip the zip file, we can get two files:
+2. Unzip the zip file, we can get two csv files:

  * training.1600000.processed.noemoticon.csv (238M)
  * testdata.manual.2009.06.14.csv (74K)

 ## Data pre-processing

-Convert the two raw data into two files: training.csv, testing.csv, which only contains label and tweet.
+Pre-processing each tweet and convert the two raw data into two files: training.csv, testing.csv, which only contains label and tweet.
 The file *lexicon.p* is the vocabularies.

 ```python
 python pre-processing.py training.1600000.processed.noemoticon.csv testdata.manual.2009.06.14.csv